bonfire-networks/website-blog/posts/meet_us_at_the_playground.md

 ---
-title: Meet us at the playground!
-Beta launch announcement & playground instance invite
+title: "Meet us at the playground: Bonfire Social beta launch "
 description: Today, the Bonfire team is asking for *your* help with beta testing.
 Bonfire still needs a lot of work - be it bugs, federation, missing features, configurability and user experience - but that's the point, we decided to launch the playground at this gnarly stage with the specific intention of moving toward the 1.0 release as a community.
 date: 2022-06-25
 tags: [beta, social]
 image: /img/bonfire_beta.png
 layout: layouts/post.njk
 author: Bonfire Builders
+header_html: '<div class="w-full h-[440px]"><div class="rounded-lg border-8 border-base-300/40 h-full">  <iframe title="Bonfire social beta screencast" src="https://tube.tchncs.de/videos/embed/59353f51-17a1-4dd7-9935-e74c5e4ae1e2" allowfullscreen="yes" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0" style="width: 100%; height: 100%;"></iframe></div></div>'

 ---
 Today, the Bonfire team is asking for *your* help with beta testing.
 Bonfire still needs a lot of work - be it bugs, federation, missing features, configurability and user experience - but that's the point: we decided to launch the playground at this gnarly stage with the specific intention of moving toward the 1.0 release as a community.
 We think the best way to rapidly improve Bonfire and its modularity is to test it and discuss it together!

 By setting up a workflow within the bonfire platform to report errors or sharing feedback, both devs and non-devs alike will be able to input their ideas and co-design our 1.0 release in an open and inclusive way.

-## Watch the video walkthrough
-(embedded in the page)

 ## Sign up to the Bonfire playground